sebulo/PuTT/PuTT-Nerf/README.md

 ```

-we provide a few examples in the configuration folder, please note:
+We provide a few examples in the configuration folder.
+Please note the following parameters:

- `dataset_name`, choices = ['blender', 'llff', 'nsvf', 'tankstemple'];
+- `dataset_name`: choices = ['blender', 'llff', 'nsvf', 'tankstemple'];

- `shadingMode`, choices = ['MLP_Fea', 'SH'];
+- `shadingMode`: choices = ['MLP_Fea', 'SH'];

- `model_name`, choices = ['TensorTT', TensorVMSplit', 'TensorCP'], corresponding to the Tensor Train, the VM and CP decomposition.
+- `model_name`: choices = ['TensorTT', 'TensorVMSplit', 'TensorCP'], corresponding to the Quantized Tensor Train, the VM, and CP decomposition.
- You need to uncomment the last a few rows of the configuration file if you want to training with the TensorCP model；

- 'max_rank' is paramter for the rank of the Tensor Train.
+- `max_rank`: parameter for the rank of the Tensor Train.

-`fused` is a flag to use the fused version of the model, where both appearance and density is modeled by the same tensor.
-With fused set to 0, the model will use separate tensors for appearance and density.
-This enables the use of different ranks for the two tensors, which can be useful for some datasets, e.g. `max_rank_appearance: 250` and `max_rank_density: 150`.
+- `fused`: flag to use the fused version of the model, where both appearance and density are modeled by the same tensor.
+With `fused` set to 0, the model will use separate tensors for appearance and density, allowing different ranks for the two tensors, which can be useful for some datasets, e.g., `max_rank_appearance: 250` and `max_rank_density: 150`.

- 'use_TTNF_sampling' is paramter for choosing V2 sampling as used by TT-NF.
+- `use_TTNF_sampling`: parameter for choosing V2 sampling as used by TT-NF.

- 'upsample_list' determines iterations to perform upsampling.
+- `upsample_list`: determines iterations to perform upsampling.
+- `update_AlphaMask_list`: specifies iterations to update the alpha mask.

- `n_lamb_sigma` and `n_lamb_sh` are string type refer to the basis number of density and appearance along XYZ
+- `n_lamb_sigma` and `n_lamb_sh`: string type parameters referring to the basis number of density and appearance along the XYZ dimension.
-dimension;
+- `N_voxel_init`: controls the initial resolution of the grid (e.g., `N_voxel_init = 4096` for a 16³ grid).

- `N_voxel_init` and `N_voxel_final` control the resolution of the grid, which is initialized with `N_voxel_init` and
- upsampled to `N_voxel_final` in number of steps equal to the length of `upsample_list`.
-For QTT the grid dim should be powers of 2., e.g. `N_voxel_init = 32**3` and `N_voxel_final = 256**3`;
+- `N_voxel_final`: controls the final resolution of the grid (e.g., `N_voxel_final = 16777216` for a 256³ grid).
+The grid is upsampled in steps equal to the length of `upsample_list`.
+For QTT, the grid dimensions should be powers of 2.

- `N_vis` and `vis_every` control the visualization during training;
+- `N_vis`: controls the number of visualizations during training.
+- `vis_every`: specifies the frequency (in iterations) for visualizations.
+- `render_test`: set to 1 to render testing views after training.
+- `max_rank_appearance`: maximum rank for the appearance tensor (default: 280).
+- `max_rank_density`: maximum rank for the density tensor (default: 200).

-You need to set `--render_test 1`/`--render_path 1` if you want to render testing views or path after training.
+You need to set `--render_test 1`/`--render_path 1` if you want to render testing views or paths after training.

-More options refer to the `opt.py`.
+For more options, refer to `opt.py`.

 ## Rendering